By Product Catagories

 Slightly more rigid tubes on the Shore D hardness scale such as PTFE, FEP, or PE can be used in our standard parts as well, as long as they are sized appropriately and can be inserted into the sensor slot without damaging the sensor.
 These tubes may be permanently deformed by inserting them into the sensor and may need to be replaced after use because inserting the deformed tube into the sensor may result in sub-optimal performance.
 Custom elastomeric interfaces can be integrated into the sensor to minimize this effect if necessary.

 Extremely rigid tubes such as steel, aluminum, or PEEK require custom sensors and require the use of an acoustic coupling material such as grease or an elastomer

 What is an Occlusion?

 In the medical device industry, occlusions are full or partial blockages that restrict flow in a tube.
-In a typical system where flow is achieved with a positive displacement pump such as a peristaltic pump, there are two main types of occlusions:
+In a typical system where the flow is achieved with a positive displacement pump such as a peristaltic pump, there are two main types of occlusions:

 - Downstream occlusions are tube blockages that occur downstream of the pump.
-These occlusions result in a lack of liquid flow and, when using a positive displacement pump, they can cause dangerous pressure buildups that can result in burst tubing or, if the tube is only momentarily occluded, it can send high pressure liquid into a patient.
+These occlusions result in a lack of liquid flow and, when using a positive displacement pump, they can cause dangerous pressure buildups that can result in burst tubing or, if the tube is only momentarily occluded, it can send high-pressure liquid into a patient.

 - Upstream occlusions are tube blockages that occur upstream of the pump.
 These occlusions are characterized by a decrease in pressure (vacuum) in the upstream tubing and restrict flow through the pump.
 Note that an IV bag running dry has the same effect as an upstream occlusion and can also be detected by an occlusion sensor